-To do that, we try a new, different MDP-pairing by applying a transposition to the original subgroup S2 (viz. the subgroup S2 of the complete
+To do that, we try a new, different MDP-pairing

 18 Suppose we exchanged player A from S1 with player B from S2.
 After the exchange, player B, now in S1, has a rank that is lower than that of player A, now in S2.
 As transpositions proceed, we will get to a point in which the candidate puts together players B and A - and then of course some other pairs of players.
 Now, before making the exchange, we tried all transpositions in S2, and thus also the one which contains the pair A-B and all the same other pairs as well - in summary, this candidate has already been evaluated!
 Reasoning along the same lines, we reach the conclusion that the same holds true also for exchanges involving more players.
 We can thus deduce that every time a pair contains a player from S1 with a lower rank (higher BSN) than its opponent from S2, this pair belongs to a candidate that has already been evaluated, and therefore we do not need to evaluate it again.